 - If someone comes to mind, put that person’s name in MissionHub right now.
 Then pick a step of faith you can take with him or her.

-- If you want to learn more about the path people often take in coming to faith, you might enjoy reading “How Do I Know When It’s Time to Speak About Jesus?”
+Do you want to learn more about helping people find faith in Jesus?
+Try reading “How Do I Know When It’s Time to Speak About Jesus?”